Pet Dental Cleaning in St. George, Utah

 - Dental charting so we can track changes visit to visit

-Cleanings may also include dental X-rays to evaluate the roots and jawbone that hang below the gumline.
+Cleanings may also include dental X-rays to evaluate the roots and jawbone that sit below the gumline — often where the most significant problems hide.
 If we find a diseased or painful tooth, we’ll talk with you about next steps before doing any work beyond the cleaning itself.

 Why anesthesia matters

 Anesthesia-free cleanings only address the surface and can leave painful disease undetected.
-Light anesthesia lets us clean below the gumline, take X-rays, and keep your pet calm and pain-free — all while a dedicated team member monitors their vitals from start to finish.
+General anesthesia lets us clean below the gumline, take X-rays, and keep your pet calm and comfortable — all while a dedicated team member monitors their vitals from start to finish.

 Caring for desert dogs and cats

-Southern Utah pets stay active year-round on the trails and red rock, and we’ll send you home with practical at-home care tips — brushing, dental chews, and what to watch for between visits — tailored to your pet’s mouth.
+Southern Utah pets stay active year-round on the trails and red rock, and enthusiastic chewers can chip a tooth on a rock or an over-hard chew just as easily out there as at home.
+We’ll send you home with practical at-home care tips — brushing, dental chews, and what to watch for between visits — tailored to your pet’s mouth.
+For a step-by-step look at home dental care, see our pet dental health guide.

 Frequently asked questions